whash123/Covid_Vaccinations_Analysis/README.md

 ## 1) Exploring the different types of vaccinations available around the world

+A good place to start with this data is by looking into the different types of vaccinations that exist, where they are being used, and which ones are being used as part of successful vaccination rollouts.
+Since many of the companies selling vaccines to countries are regionally-specific and came out at different times, it would be good to get a feel for which ones each country is using, and if that has any effect on vaccination progress.

+Let's first have a look around the world of which vaccines each country is currently using as part of its vaccination rollout plan against Covid-19:

 ```
 map_vaccines = px.choropleth(locations = full_df['country'],
                              color = full_df['vaccines'],